JaPatGitHub/substitute-teacher-assigner/blueprint.md

 **_Step 16:_** Generate a `csv` file from the above table and store it in the records directory.

 **_Step 17:_** Ask the user if they wish to notify the substitute teachers using email.
-If yes, natural join the above tale and the table containing teacher list.
+If yes, natural join the above table and the table containing teacher list.
 Then send email to the teachers who have opted for email notification.